SUDO-V0RT3X/Algorithms/README.md

 Python/Neural Net:
 This was a project I abandoned.
 I was following a tutorial on YouTube about neural networks in Python.

+Python/allOutcomes:
+I made this algorithm myself in 2021 when I had the idea to make a website that supplies users with past papers for Grade 10, 11 and 12, for a wide variety of subjects, from 2010 to 2021.
+I abandoned the idea for this site, as that same year I came across numerous sites that do the same thing, and also, tackling such a huge project would be insanely difficult.

 Python/checkPrime:
 This program check whether an inputted number is a prime number or not.
 It was a coding problem I solved.